Owner Builder Amendment

 No Construction Plan Review with No Building Code Inspection: This option, when selected by the applicant during the permit issuance process requires (in addition to Zoning and other County Department inspection requirements) that No Building Code inspections be completed by County Building Inspectors.
 In addition, by selecting this option, No construction plans are required to be submitted or reviewed by the County Planning Department.

-Each time a permit is issued pursuant to this amendment for Residential Dwellings, Additions, or Accessory Structures a notice that a permit has been issued pursuant to the provisions of this article shall be recorded with the County Recorder by the Planning Department.
+Each time a permit is issued pursuant to this amendment for Residential Dwellings, Additions, or Accessory Structures a notice that a permit has been issued pursuant to the provisions of this article shall be recorded with the County Recorder by the Development Services Department.

 This amendment does not affect the requirement that prior to construction the Rural Owner-Builder must obtain all permits required under State law and county ordinance.

-To obtain a permit, the applicant shall first file an application with the Planning Department.
+To obtain a permit, the applicant shall first file an application with the Development Services Department.
 Permit applications shall contain the following information:

 - A general description of the proposed structure(s) or proposed work